 It is helpful if you do not put things that you may need during the day in your large rucksack as you will not be walking with your porter at all times.

 We don’t recommend you to drink the tap water in the mountains since it is not safe.
 To help prevent contamination of the environment, we discourage tourists from drinking from plastic bottles especially when in the mountains.
 Non-plastic bottle options include:

 2) Drinking ginger and lemon tea to reduce the need for water consumption.

 3) Purifying tap/river water using a chloride pump, iodine, or chlorine tablets.
-The taste of the tablets is not appetising, so it is recommendable to use a dissolvable vitamin tablet to add flavour.
+The taste of the tablets is not appetizing, so it is recommendable to use a dissolvable vitamin tablet to add flavor.